 The perspective for a global cyber-war is becoming more real than ever.
 More and more countries are creating cyber-divisions within their armies, and, within media, notifications of cyber-attacks on objects of critical infrastructure are becoming more frequent.
 Expressions such as the ‘weaponization of thoughts’ and ‘cyber-weapons’ are entering the everyday lexicon of experts and human rights activists alike.

 Within the context of cyber-wars, Russia is perhaps the country that is most heard of.
 Despite having outdated technologies, compared to the West, Russia’s ability to conduct cyber-operations and informational warfare should not be underestimated.
 In the last 10 years, almost every country located within the orbit of Russian political interests has been a victim of Russian meddling.
-Cyber-attacks, informational and propaganda operations, attacks on objects of critical infrastructure, the bribing and intimidation of political opponents are repeatedly brought to light by NGOs, authorities and the victims themselves.
-Exactly this was talked about during the conference – Behind the Digital Curtain: Civil Society vs. State Sponsored Cyber-attacks – organized by the NGO Promote Ukraine this summer in Brussels.
+Cyber-attacks, informational and propaganda operations, attacks on objects of critical infrastructure, bribing, and intimidation of political opponents are repeatedly brought to light by NGOs, authorities and the victims themselves.
+Exactly this was talked about during the conference – Behind the Digital Curtain: Civil Society vs. State-Sponsored Cyber-attacks – organized by the NGO Promote Ukraine this summer in Brussels.

 Although certain experts do argue that this relatively new military doctrine did not bring anything new.
 The only thing that separates the ways in which Russia conducts its operations nowadays as opposed to the way in which it conducted operations during the Cold War is the abundance of new technology, specifically speaking – the emergence of cyber-weapons.
 In this case, it is correct to call Russian aggression against sovereign states as an act of Hybrid warfare, a large part of which is played by cyber-soldiers.
 These soldiers are used in almost every possible way when conducting hybrid war.